ColeW-Picaro/colebot/README.md

 3. run `ruby colebot.rb sendTweet username` every time you want to update the dictionary and send a tweet.

 4. BONUS STEP.
 Schedule bot tweets using crontab.
-Install crontab and type `crontab -e` and add the line `*/6 \* \* \* ruby ~/bots/colebot/colebot.rb sendTweet username'.
+Install crontab and type `crontab -e` and add the line `*/6 * * * ruby ~/bots/colebot/colebot.rb sendTweet username'`.
 This will post a tweet every 6 hours.
 Type `man crontab` to learn more about how the scheduling works.